 Structure of labour costs

-The costs borne by employees to employ labour, called ‘labour costs’, are made up of the following components: compensation of employees (D1), vocational training costs (D2), other expenditure (D3) such as recruitment costs and money spent on uniforms, taxes paid by the employer on behalf of employees (D4) less subsidies (D5) received as incentives to employ labour, as shown in the diagram below.
+'Labour costs' are the costs borne by employees to employ labour.
+The components of the labour costs are: compensation of employees (D1), vocational training costs (D2), other expenditure (e.g. recruitment costs and money spent on uniforms) (D3), taxes paid by the employer on behalf of employees (D4) less subsidies (D5) received as incentives to employ labour, as shown in the diagram below.

-Wages and salaries, including social contributions payable by employees (75 %) and social contributions paid by employers (23 %) represent the highest share of total labour cost.
-The rest (2 %) is absorbed by vocational training costs, other expenditure and taxes less subsidies received on labour.
+Wages and salaries, including social contributions payable by employees, represent the largest share (76.3 %) of total labour costs, followed by social contributions paid by employers (22.3 %).
+The remainder (1.4 %) is absorbed by vocation training costs, other expenditure and taxes less subsidies received on labour (Figure 2).